connectrpc/conformance/docs/configuring_and_running_tests.md

   supported, HTTP/3 cannot be supported and HTTP/2 can only be supported if the implementation supports H2C.
 * `supports_tls_client_certs`: This flag indicates whether the implementation supports TLS client certificates.
-For servers, this means that the server can requires that clients present trusted certificates during the TLS handshake.
+For servers, this means that the server will require that clients present trusted certificates during the TLS handshake.
 For clients, this means that they can present certificates to the server during the handshake.
 If not configured, it is assumed that implementations do _not_ support client certificates.